 Direct Mail Considerations

-According to the 2016 DMA Response Rate Report, direct mail response rates are the highest they've been since 2013.
-As far as I can tell, however, snail mail is typically characterized by annoying bills and unimaginative circulars.
+From my experience, snail mail is typically characterized by annoying bills and unimaginative circulars.
 Our campaign's mail component would be the first interaction with the potential participants, so it was crucial for our packaging materials to be an exciting visual outlier from any postage it arrived with.

 Working remotely on a multidisciplinary team was a new experience for me.
 Luckily we defined broad design parameters early on in the project, which allowed me to confidently make decisions without slowing down our workflow.